Soho Square: History

-In the 1770s, the naturalist Joseph Banks who had circumnavigated the globe with James Cook, moved into № 32 in the south-west corner of the square.
+In the 1770s, the naturalist Joseph Banks who had circumnavigated the globe with James Cook, moved into No. 32 in the south-west corner of the square.
 In 1778, Banks was elected president of the Royal Society and his home became a kind of scientific salon hosting scientists visiting from around the world.
 His library and herbarium containing many plants gathered during his travels were open to the general public.

-Between 1778 and 1801 the square was home to the infamous White House brothel at the Manor House, 21 Soho Square.
-In 1852, the Hospital for Women (begun nine years earlier at Red Lion Square) moved to № 30 to accommodate 20 more beds.
+Between 1778 and 1836 the square was home to the infamous White House brothel at the Manor House, 21 Soho Square.
+In 1852, the Hospital for Women (begun nine years earlier at Red Lion Square) moved to No. 30 to accommodate 20 more beds.
 Twelve years later it bought 2 Frith Street; the old site was remodelled in 1908.
 It moved and merged in 1989 into the Elizabeth Garrett Anderson and Obstetric Hospital, Euston Road.
 Eleven artists whose addresses are given as being in Soho Square in exhibition catalogues, whose names do not appear in the vestry ratebooks, are listed by the 1966 Survey of London by historian F H W Sheppard.

 A common for commercial/high demand areas sequence of house rebuilding and renovation, which had begun in the 1730s when many of the houses built in the 1670s and 1680s were becoming dilapidated and old-fashioned, continued for the next one-and-a-half centuries.
 After the 1880s the rate of change was considerably faster.
 Between 1880 and 1914, 11 of the 38 old houses in the square were rebuilt or considerably altered.
 The majority of the new buildings provided office accommodation only and the residential, mercantile and manufacturing elements in the square declined.
 However, three of the eleven houses were demolished to make way for church buildings.